syncfusion-content/document-processing-docs/Document-Processing/Excel/Excel-Library/NET/faqs/how-to-get-the-frozen-rows-and-columns-in-an-excel-document.md

 ---
-title: How to get the frozen rows and columns in an Excel document |Syncfusion.
+title: How to get the frozen rows and columns in an Excel | Syncfusion.
 description: This page explains how to get the frozen rows and columns in an Excel document using Syncfusion .NET Excel library (XlsIO).
 platform: document-processing
 control: XlsIO